aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuron/rcnn-app-note.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  Each of the five layers in the RPN head can be parallelized to decrease the overall latency.
+-  Each of the five layers in the RPN head can be parallelized to decrease overall latency.
 -  The number of OMP Threads can be increased in the ROI Align kernel.
-   Both of these optimizations will improve latency at the cost of decreasing throughput.
+   Both of these optimizations improve latency, at the cost of decreasing throughput.

 For throughput sensitive applications:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  The input batch size can be increased to improve the NeuronCore utilization.
+-  The input batch size can be increased to improve NeuronCore utilization.

 .. code:: ipython3